TomokoK/libGDX-CorpseParty-Clone/README.md

 # libGDX-CorpseParty-Clone

-Map, sprite, and music assets are copyright Team GrisGris, 2011.

-All other files (e.g. source code, voice acting, etc...) are copyrighted by the author (me).
+Assets are copyrighted by their respective owners

+Source code is owned by me

 Please contact me regarding any issues or questions.

-Some assets have been ignored by git for privacy reasons.
+Voice acting audio has been ignored by git for privacy reasons.
 This will cause the project to fail on run if you attempt to build it yourself.
+Remove the voice acting lines from Class1AScreen.java before building if you wish to run yourself.

 Project deadline: Late June 2018